dataArtisans/flink-training-web/exercises/taxiData.md

 ### 1. Schema of Taxi Ride Events

 Our taxi data set contains information about individual taxi rides in New York City.
 Each ride is represented by two events, a trip start and an trip end event.
 Each event consist of nine fields.

 ~~~
 rideId         : Long    // a unique id for each ride
-isStart        : Boolean // flag indicating the event type
+isStart        : Boolean // TRUE for ride start events, FALSE for ride end events
 startTime      : String  // the start time of a ride
 endTime        : String  // the end time of a ride,
                          //   "1970-01-01 00:00:00" for start events
 startLon       : Float   // the longitude of the ride start location
 startLat       : Float   // the latitude of the ride start location